kvarak/dnd/docs/_Folk/dragonfolk.md

     <hr class="dividerinfolk">

 - ### Feyblood
     A kobold affect by fey magic can use their faerie dust in a different way.
 As an action you can spend a use of faerie dust to spread it in a 10 ft radius around you.
-Creatures within the cloud must succeed at a Wisdom save against you spellcasting DC, or be *confused* for one minute.
+Creatures within the cloud must succeed at a Wisdom save against you spellcasting DC or be *confused* for one minute.
 They get a new save at the end of each of their rounds.

     <hr class="dividerinfolk">